-In RX mode, the Packet Handler must be enabled to allow storage of received data bytes into RX FIFO memory.
-The Packet Handler is required to detect the Sync Word, and proper detection of the Sync Word is required to determine the start of the Payload.
-All bytes after the Sync Word are stored in RX FIFO memory except the CRC checksum and (optionally) the variable packet length byte(s).
+In RX mode, only the bytes of the received packet structure that are considered to be "data bytes" are stored in FIFO memory.
+Which bytes of the received packet are considered "data bytes" is determined by the Automatic Packet Handler (if enabled) in conjunction with the Packet Handler configuration.
+If the Automatic Packet Handler is disabled, all bytes following the Sync word are considered data bytes and are stored in FIFO memory.
+Thus, even if Automatic Packet Handling operation is not desired, the preamble detection threshold and Sync word still need to be programmed so that the RX Modem knows when to start filling data into the FIFO.
 When the FIFO is being used in RX mode, all of the received data may still be observed directly (in realtime) by properly programming a GPIO pin as the RXDATA output pin; this can be quite useful during application development.

-When in FIFO mode, the chip will automatically exit the RX State when PACKET_RX interrupt occurs.
-The chip will return to the IDLE state programmed in the argument of the "START RX" API command, RXVALID STATE[3:0].
+When in FIFO mode, the chip will automatically exit the RX State when either the PACKET_SENT or PACKET_RX interrupt occurs.
+The chip will return to the IDLE state programmed in the argument of the "START RX" API command, RXVALID_STATE[3:0].